msg-blockchain/ETH-Marketplace/README.md

 3. Switch from *Ethereum Mainnet* to *Ropsten Testnetwork* in MetaMask
 4. Get Testnet Ether from Faucet -> https://faucet.metamask.io/ (can be used multiple times)
 5. Go to http://remix.ethereum.org
-   1. Under "Import from" chose *GitHub* and enter "https://github.com/msg-blockchain/poc-marketplace/blob/master/marketplace_smart-contract/marketplace.sol"
+   1. Under "Import from" choose *GitHub* and enter *https://github.com/msg-blockchain/poc-marketplace/blob/master/marketplace_smart-contract/marketplace.sol*
    2. Select "marketplace.sol" in the file explorer (unfold all folders under "Github")
    3. Under "Deploy and run transactions" in the left sidebar set *Environment" to "Injected Web3* and connect to MetaMask
    4. Set "At Address" to *0xF64082e10684885Cff685c20BD165Fc00b315fd6* and confirm by clicking "At Address"